openlilylib/scholarly/doc/source/oll-preamble.rst

     modules = annotate
   } scholarly

 And that's it!
-Now should should see a confirmation of any loaded packages at the top of the output log each time you compile your document.
+Now you should see a confirmation of any loaded packages at the top of the output log each time you compile your document.